Integration Guide - Azure API Management

-The integration works by logging API calls to an Azure EventHub.
-An Azure WebJob reads the event hub and sends to Moesif More info on this integration.
+This solution is deployed using an Azure Resource Manager Template.
+An XML Policy configures an APIM logger to send API logs to an Azure EventHub.
+An Azure WebJob reads from the EventHub and sends to Moesif for data processing.
+More info on this integration.

 How to install